CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 ### Working using Dev Containers

-Additionally, you can use [dev container](https://containers.dev/) to interact directly with NSO through your IDE such as VS Code.
+Additionally, you can use [dev containers](https://containers.dev/) to interact directly with NSO through your IDE.
+VS Code will open your environment inside the NSO container along with the terminal.

 On MacOS you can do.